russjeffery/DudaAPI-Slate/source/includes/_multiscreen.md

 Property | Type | Description
 ---------- | ---------- | ----------
-Street | String | A street level line location (e.g. 123 Main Strett)
+Street | String | A street level line location (e.g. 123 Main Street)
 State | String | The state of where the business is located Country | String | The country of where the business is located zip_code | String | The Zip Code or Postal Code of the business